Software Development MScStudy level: Postgraduate

 We offer a range of International scholarships to students all over the world.
 For more information, visit our International Scholarships page.

-The course offers facilities4 in the modern Engineering and Computing Building, located on the Coventry main campus, with laboratories equipped with the latest workstations and software packages.
+The course offers facilities4 in the modern Engineering and Computing Building (EEC) and Beatrice Shilling Building (BSB), located on the Coventry main campus, with laboratories equipped with the latest workstations and software packages.

-The course-specific laboratory facilities4 on Coventry main campus include the following software packages:
+The course-specific laboratory facilities on the Coventry main campus may include the following software packages:

 Careers and opportunities